afrut/learn-gcp/notes.md

     - bigquery.admin
     - bigquery.dataEditor
 - Amount of data stored and frequency of refresh can increase costs of materialized views.
+- Best practices:
+    - Avoid SELECT *.
+Get only columns that you need.
+    - Use LIMIT with clustered tables.
+This can reduce the amout of data scanned.
+    - In a partitioned table, filter on the partitioned column.
+    - In a clustered table, filter on the clustered column.
+- `--dry-run` is used to estimate the number of bytes scanned.

 ### BigTable
 - Supports lookup only through a single row key.
+- Based on sparse multidimensional arrays. **Cassandra** is another database based on this.
 - Put incrementing values towards the end of the row key to avoid hot spotting.
 - Put columns frequently used together in a **column family**.
 - Keep storage utilization per node below 60% for low latency applications.